Santorini, Greece – Getting Away Between Covid Traffic Lights.

 This holiday, for Santorini, was pretty much a steal.
-It was about £950 for us, including flights and B&B accommodation.
+It was about £950 for both of us, including flights and B&B accommodation.
 It is a lot more now!

 We think it was a steal because it occurred between the 2-week traffic light update.
 So we booked it and didn’t know if Santorini was still green until the week we went.

-My apologies for banging on about all the covid, test, traffic lights and so on!
+My apologies for banging on about all the covid tests, traffic lights and so on!
 I am doing it because, as I type, I remember what a fucking pain it all was at the time.